luj1985/luj1985.github.com/source/_posts/2012-03-17-construct-hadoop-environment-part-3.markdown

   <seclabel type='none'/>
 </domain>
 ```
 * Choose generic CPU, then this VM should be able to port to other KVM based hypervisor
 * Share hypervisor file system, map `/usr/portage` to `/hostportage`
 * Enable virtio on hard disk and network card

-Here I request 1GB RAM.
-The compilation will consume a lot of RAM, after system installation I could reduce the amount of RAM.
+I request 2GB RAM during installation.
+The compilation will consume a lot of RAM, after system installation I reduce the amount of RAM and CPU count.

 ## Install Gentoo Linux (guest)
 By default, Gentoo installation media kernel do not support `9p` which is the filesystem VirtFS used.